plemeri/UACANet/README.md

 # UACANet
-UACANet: Uncertainty Aware Context Attention for Polyp Segmentation.
+Official pytorch implementation of [UACANet: Uncertainty Aware Context Attention for Polyp Segmentation](https://NOTAVAIABLEYET)
+To appear in the Proceedings of the 29th ACM International Conference on Multimedia (ACM MM '21)

 ![Teaser](./figure.jpg)